derJunker/pogostuck-split-tracker/README.md

 Windows 11 insists on having a 1px border around every window.
 If that's an issue you: [this might help](https://pureinfotech.com/remove-pixel-border-windows-11/) (i didnt test it myself tho).

 The Windows 11 window-shadow can be removed in settings.
 For all windows 11 users there should be information in the "Setup" tab of the app. **If thats not the case:** then contact me!

+## Support
+I put a lot of time into this project, so if you want to support me, you can do [buy me a coffee](https://buymeacoffee.com/derjunker) :).
+I really appreciate it, but ofc you can enjoy the tracker for free as well :D!